anycoinsio/docs/src/deposits.md

 1. **Payment Form Generation**:

-   - Specify the exact amount due for the order and generate a payment form using the AnyCoins platform.
+   - Specify the exact amount due for the order and initiate the Deposit process using our API.
+You will get the URL of the oayment form in a response.
    - The payment form will display the cryptocurrency amount required to complete the transaction.

 2. **Customer Completes Payment**:

-   - Your customers fill out the payment form and submit the cryptocurrency payment.
+   - Your customers sees the payment form and submit the cryptocurrency payment.
-   - The payment form ensures that the cryptocurrency amount matches the exact amount specified in the order.

 3. **Transaction Confirmation**: